-We show that unlike some other parameters, the conflict-free chromatic numbers are not bounded by a function of clique width.
-Towards this, we show the existence of graphs $G$ such that $cw(G)=3$ and $\chi_{CN}^*(G)=O(\log n)$.
-We show a similar bound for the \cfonp{} chromatic number.
-This rules out the possibility that our algorithms are FPT when parameterized by clique width alone.
-However, one could show the FPT result through a different approach.
+\begin{itemize} \item In Section~\ref{sec:cliquewidth}, we discuss the conflict-free chromatic numbers in relation with the parameter clique-width.
+In the preliminary version~\cite{iwoca-sri}, we presented fixed parameter tractable (FPT) algorithms for all the conflict-free coloring problems with respect to the number of colors and clique-width, with full correctness proof.
+If the \cfonp{} and \cfcnp{} chromatic numbers are bounded by a function of clique-width, the result above will translate to an FPT algorithm with respect to only the clique-width.
+As a new result, we show that the conflict-free chromatic numbers cannot be bounded by a function of clique-width.
+Towards this end, we show the existence of graphs with clique-width three and conflict-free chromatic numbers $\Omega(\log n)$.
+The existence of an FPT algorithm with respect to the clique-width remains open.

-\item In Section \ref{sec:dist_here}, we discuss certain graphs with bounded clique width.
-In particular, for distance-hereditary graphs~$G$, we show that $\chicnp{}\leq 3$.
-Hence, our CFCN$^*$ coloring FPT algorithm in Section \ref{sec:cliquewidth} implies a polynomial time algorithm for this class of graphs.
-Their \cfonp{} chromatic number, however, is unbounded.
-However, we show that it is bounded for two subclasses, cographs and block graphs, and hence the \cfonp{} problem is polynomial time solvable on them. \item In Section \ref{sec:interval}, we show that for interval graphs $G$, $\chionp{}\leq 3$, and that this bound is tight.
+\item In Section \ref{sec:dist_here}, we discuss certain graphs with bounded clique-width.
+In particular, for distance-hereditary graphs, we show that the \cfcnp{} chromatic number is at most three.
+Consequently, we can obtain a polynomial time algorithm for this graph class, by applying any FPT or XP algorithm with respect to the clique-width and the number of colors~\cite{iwoca-sri, logic-mim-width, DBLP:journals/corr/abs-2203-15724}.
+The \cfonp{} chromatic number for this graph class, however, is unbounded.
+Still, we show that it is bounded for two subclasses, cographs and block graphs, and hence the \cfonp{} coloring problem is polynomial time solvable on them.
+The results related to these two subclasses have been announced in the preliminary version~\cite{iwoca-sri}, and here we provide the full proof.
+The results for distance-hereditary graphs are new.

+\item In Section \ref{sec:interval}, we show that for an interval graph $G$, $\chionp{}\leq 3$ and that this bound is tight.